Emergency first aid at work course

 - having a seizure

-- suffering from shock
+- suffering from shock and internal bleeding

 - suffering from a burn.